jonathannen/cater/README.md

       - sidebar.js
     - package.json

 In this trivial example, the App React Component lays out both the Main and Sidebar components.
-It does this by importing 'app/main' and 'app/sidebar'.
+It does this by importing `app/main` and `app/sidebar`.

-One the client-side, this brings in app/app.js, which resolves to app/main.js and client/sidebar.js.
-On the server it brings in the same, except the Sidebar resolves to server/sidebar.js.
+One the client-side, this brings in `app/app.js`, which then imports `app/main.js` and `client/sidebar.js`.
+On the server it brings in the same, except the Sidebar resolves to `server/sidebar.js`.
 In this way you can create differentiate components depending on the "side" they are on.

 For many components, this isn't necessary.
 You just import from app.
-Or, you can still import './your/regular/file/like/normal'.
+Or, you can still import `./your/regular/file/like/normal`.

 However, there are plenty of components where it is necessary.
 If you take a look at the cater-redux package you'll see Provider Components.
 On the server side it determines the initial state.
 On the client side it rehydrates the Redux state.

-You can also specify imports like 'server/name' or 'client/name' where you want a specific side to apply.
+You can also specify imports like `server/name` or `client/name` where you want a specific side to apply.

 ### Universal Wrappering

 Another key feature is wrappering.
-For any import of 'app/my-component' a tree of paths will be searched.
+For any import of `app/my-component` a tree of paths will be searched.
 This will be a series of paths, which are then searched with the directory "app" and then either the directory "client" or "server", depending on the side.
 The tree will look something like:

     + <your-current-application>
       - app